ameshkov/safari-blocker/README.md

 ## Prepare

 1. XCode is required to build it.
-1. Run `git clone https://github.com/AdguardTeam/SafariConverterLib.git safari-converter-lib` to clone the [SafariConverterLib][converter] project.
+2. Run `git clone https://github.com/AdguardTeam/SafariConverterLib.git safari-converter-lib` to clone the [SafariConverterLib][converter] project.
-1. Edit the file `filters/filter.txt` and put the rules you'd like to test there.
+3. Edit the file `filters/filter.txt` and put the rules you'd like to test there.

 ### macOS app

 1. In order to use the app on macOS, enable [developer mode][safaridevelop] in Safari and [allow unsigned extensions][unsigned] in Developer Options.
-1. Build and run the app, target `safari-blocker`.
+2. Build and run the app, target `safari-blocker`.

 [safaridevelop]: https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features
 [unsigned]: https://developer.apple.com/documentation/safariservices/running-your-safari-web-extension#3744467

 ### iOS app

-1. If you use a Simulator, it will be enought to build and run `safari-blocker-ios`.
+1. If you use a Simulator, it will be enough to build and run `safari-blocker-ios`.

 ## Development